PaulModaley/paulskitchennew/README.md

 Error identification and HTML validation was conducted using [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) while [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) enabled me to identify errors within my project's CSS.
 Python testing was conducted using [Pep8 Online](http://pep8online.com/).

+All Python code passed validation with no errors.

 #### **Testing Process**

 The site was tested thoroughly for mobile and web responsivity and full CRUD functionality.
 Mainly, manual testing was employed.